-It’s Week Three of the One Room Challenge, where I’m giving the living room in my rented house a wee spruce up.
-Catch up on the design plan for this room in Week One, and progress on the fireplace wall makeover in Week Two.
+It’s Week Three of the One Room Challenge, where I’m giving the living room in my rented Edwardian house in East Sheen, London, a spruce up.
+Catch up on the interior design plan for this room in Week One, and progress on the fireplace wall makeover in Week Two.

-I’ve done as much painting as I need to do for now – that is, all the walls have a full three coats, bar the window bay.
-I’m still totally in love with the colour (Farrow & Ball Wevet, colour matched to Johnstones in a soft sheen), and how much more light there is in the room.
+I’ve done as much painting as needed for now – that is, all the walls have a full three coats, bar the window bay.
+I’m still in love with the colour (Farrow & Ball Wevet, colour matched to Johnstones in a soft sheen), and how much more light there is in the room.

 Rehanging the Door

 The door to this room is a lovely old wooden one.
-It’s been stripped of paint at some point, but there are still little remnants of the previous paint finish, and I love the character that adds.
+It’s been stripped of paint at some point, but there are still little remnants of the previous paint finish, and it adds beautiful character.

-The thing I did not love was that it opened into the room in a direction that clashed with the sofa, which functionally was really annoying.
-It also visually cut off that corner of the room, although I don’t think I appreciated how much of an impact that had until we changed it.
-Seemed like a no brainer to switch it so it opened towards the wall instead.
+Originally, it opened into the room in a direction that clashed with the sofa, which was functionally irritating.
+It also visually cut off the corner of the room, although I didn’t appreciate how much of an impact that had until we changed it.
+Rehanging it to open towards the wall was a no brainer.

-I checked with our landlord and she was on board.
-I didn’t trust my own DIY skills enough to do this myself, so I had a builder in (who is also one of my neighbours).
-It took him an hour and a half, and it has made a massive difference.
+I got landlord permission and had my builder do it.
+It took him an hour and a half, and it’s made a huge difference.
 Before, you can see how it eats into the room and blocks the sofa.

-The whole living room is a lot bigger, all of a sudden.
+The whole living room is bigger, all of a sudden.
 And the benefits extend to the hallway too, because it lets way more light into that area too.

-I stole the wall hanging from the kitchen.
-The plan was to hang new abstract art above the sofa, but the wall hanging might have to stay in here now.
-To be decided!
+The plan was to hang new abstract art above the sofa, but a wall hanging I already owned works well.

-I’ve held off on ordering new furniture so far, because I want these bits gone first.
+I’ve held off on ordering new furniture so far, because I want the existing pieces that we’re replacing gone first.
 There’s nowhere to store extra pieces and I don’t want to fill the house, even for a couple of weeks.
-Mess = stress, especially while we’re still on lockdown.
-And also because I’ll potentially have a slightly bigger budget to play with once those bits are sold.
+Mess = stress, especially while the world is on lockdown.
+It’ll also give me a slightly bigger budget to play with once those bits are sold.

 The Living Room To Do List